aguslr/docker-qemu-appimage/README.md

 ### Container

 Any argument for the container image will be passed to [the `configure` script][2] used to enable or disable QEMU features at build time.
-For QEMU version 8.2.0, these are the available options:
+These are some of the available options:

 <details><summary>Options</summary>